freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Hardware
 ========

-This document outlines the required hardware components necessary to successfully install and operate a SecureDrop instance, and recommends some specific components that we have found to work well.
+This page outlines the required hardware components necessary to successfully install and operate a SecureDrop instance, and recommends some specific components that we have found to work well.
 If you have any questions, please :doc:`contact the SecureDrop Support team </introduction/getting_support>`.